Minzhao1995/Minzhao1995.github.io/index.md

 </center>
 <center>Hongqi-H7 Self-driving Car</center>

 &ensp;&ensp;We win the First Prize in 2017 China Smart Car Future Challenge Highway Competition.
-I designed a lane detection algorithm for this car.
+I designed a lane detection algorithm in which SegNet is used to segment the ground region and Hough transform is used to detect the lane in the Bird&apos;s Eye View (BEV).
+The feature maps of the image patches on the lane candidate regions are fed to a classification network to obtain the type of the lane.

 ### Intelligent Mouse and Keyboard Switcher
 <center>